Skip to content

 Why NTU?

 NTU has a major commitment to develop degree apprenticeship courses.
-NTU's apprenticeships are suitable for both small and large employers, and can be tailored to meet employers' specific business needs.
-The Computing and Technology Department has:
+NTU's apprenticeships are suitable for both small and large employers providing workplace-focused personalisation through assessments.
+The Department of Computer Science has:

 • a rich mix of knowledge ranging from software development for different types of systems, Artificial Intelligence, cybersecurity and IT management, through to hardware aspects such as networking;